Table of Contents

 Key Takeaways

-• 529 plans are state-sponsored savings accounts designed to help cover education expenses.
-Contributions can grow tax-deferred.
+- 529 plans are state-sponsored savings accounts designed to help cover education expenses and contributions can grow tax-deferred.

-• Withdrawals used for qualified education expenses are tax-free at the federal level.
-Non-qualified withdrawals face a 10% penalty plus taxes.
+- Withdrawals used for qualified education expenses are tax-free at the federal level while non-qualified withdrawals face a 10% penalty plus taxes.

-• 529 plans owned by parents or students are considered assets when calculating financial aid eligibility.
-This can reduce aid somewhat.
+- 529 plans owned by parents or students are considered assets when calculating financial aid eligibility and this can reduce aid somewhat.

-• Despite potential financial aid impacts, saving with a 529 plan can still be beneficial to cover gaps between aid and actual college costs.
-Consulting an advisor can help optimize your strategy.
+- Despite potential financial aid impacts, saving with a 529 plan can help cover gaps between aid and actual college costs.

 That's a common question many parents may ask.
 It's no secret that the costs of higher education have risen dramatically over the years.
 Today, most families need some sort of financial aid to cover the costs of room, board and education.